Levy County, Dixie County - Forgotten?

 Horseshoe Beach is another remote Florida park and beach just southwest of Cross City in Dixie County.
 The development in this Gulf coast area has produced some exceptional waterfront homes.

-Being no more than three hours from the Tampa/Clearwater area, less than two hours from Tallahassee, and no more than two hours from the Villages, The nature-rich areas around Dixie and Levy counties make exception day trips or “one nighter’s”!
-A waterfront room at Cedar Key is an exceptional way to end the day.
+Being no more than three hours from the Tampa and Clearwater Beach area, less than two hours from Tallahassee, and no more than two hours from the Villages, The nature-rich areas around Dixie and Levy counties make exception day trips or “one nighter’s”!